WessonChen/DotNetCoreTutorialJourney/README.md

 });
 ```

 The above policy checks if it has claim.
 It does not check the claim value.
-We can do.
+We can do

 ```C#
 services.AddAuthorization(options =>